abuob/abuob.github.io/content/blog/2024-12-17-complexities-of-progress-stepper.md

 Unless it is set in stone that a flow won't ever change and it is agreed with all stakeholders that we specifically implement _just this exact flow and nothing else_, prepare that sooner or later, there will be new requirements.

-This sounds fairly obvious, but I've seen too many projects (including some that I was part of) already ending up in a tight spot because shortcuts were taken early on to deliver some minimal product on a tight deadline.
+This sounds fairly obvious, but I've seen too many projects already (including some that I was part of) ending up in a tight spot because too many assumptions of what a stepper should and should not support were made early on, often to enable delivering some minimal viable product on a tight deadline that was a greatly simplified version of what should be possible later on.
-Another issue is that on the surface, it often really _does look_ simple, so developers are tempted to just use some imperative coding without any abstraction.
-This often falls flat however outside of happy paths due to tight, rigid coupling between the steps and the stepper.
+Another issue is that on the surface, it often really _does look simple_, so developers are tempted to just use some imperative coding without any abstraction.
+This often falls flat once we have to make things more dynamic due to tight, rigid coupling between the steps and the stepper.

 ### Abstract towards declarative, configuration-based approaches